Malawi Women's League

 The Malawi Women's League called also Elite Women's League was the top flight of women's association football in Malawi in 2020.
-The competition was run by the National Women's Football Association which is a member association of the Football Association of Malawi.
+The competition was run by Malawi's National Women's Football Association which is a member association of the Football Association of Malawi.
 In 2025 a ten-club national women’s football league was unveiled sponsored by the National Bank of Malawi.

 History

 Women's football was founded in 1998 in Blantyre.
 It was formed on first, a Blantyre Women's District League which later had becomes a Blantyre Women's Regional League and layer introduced in other regions.
-On 2020 was started the first Malawi women's League which is composed of three regions of height teams each who will split into Regional and National phases.
+On 2020 was started the first Malawi women's League which is composed of three regions of eight teams each who split into Regional and National phases.